gfinkelb/data-science-portfolio/README.md

 # data-science-portfolio
-A personal portfolio showcasing R, Python, SQL, Power BI, and Tableau projects
+A personal portfolio showcasing R, Python, and SQL projects.